 Wi-Fi and Bluetooth

-Network activity can potentially interfere with your audio playback, thus we recommend to turn Wi-Fi / Airport off.
+Network activity can potentially interfere with your audio playback, thus we recommend turning Wi-Fi / Airport off.
 To do this, click on the Wi-Fi symbol in the desktop header and select Turn Wi-Fi off in the menu (see screenshot below).

 The same applies to Bluetooth connections.
 Switch off Bluetooth by clicking on the Bluetooth symbol in the desktop header and select Turn Bluetooth off in the menu (see screenshot below).